thiagontnx/SecurityBootcamp/index.rst

 In terms of your background, you have some familiarity with the Linux command line, but would likely need help with certain commands.
 You understand basic networking security principles, but you’re unfamiliar with new technologies like micro-segmentation.
 Lastly, you have zero experience with analytics platforms, and data archiving technologies like object based write-one ready-many (WORM) enabled data protection.

-Due to resource constraints, you forward all logs to a syslog server, then use a SIEM (Security Incident Event Management) which is used by an outsourced SOC (Security Operations Center) for altering.
-For audit purposes, you have to be able to show evidence of log collection for the platform and for the virtual infrastructure powering Blips and Chitz Inc. TODO: Pete: I don't understand the link between resource constraints statement and the use of log server.
-We need more clarity on what this flow is, what the significance of the outsourcing piece and what altering is.
-This is confusing.
+You forward all logs to a syslog server, then use a SIEM (Security Incident Event Management) which is used by an outsourced SOC (Security Operations Center) for altering.
+For audit purposes, you have to be able to show evidence of log collection for the platform and for the virtual infrastructure powering Blips and Chitz Inc.

 Your boss Roy has requested that the Nutanix cluster be ready to support production workloads by the end of the week.
 This tight timeline is driven in part because a new Qualified Security Assessor (QSA) will be visiting next week to begin to conduct the annual Blips and Chitz Inc. security audit for PCI DSS.
 While you immediately voiced your concerns that this time frame isn’t feasible, but Roy knows you’ll try your best to implement this new platform ahead of the audit.

 While you drank this morning's coffee, you read about a new variant of ransomware known as Krombopulous.
 It is gaining notoriety, and has recently been effective at disrupting the local hospital.
 This new malware variant is highly adaptable and pervasive, which is what prompted Blips and Chitz Inc. to additionally purchase Flow, Files, and Objects since those products further protect the company's sensitive data on this cluster.
-Rick [TODO: Pete: Who is Rick?] sent you a `Tech Brief <https://www.nutanix.com/viewer?type=pdf&path=/content/dam/nutanix/resources/solution-briefs/tb-ransomware.pdf>`_ which outlines the benefits to utilizing these products.
+Rick Sanchez, the Systems Architect, sent you a `Tech Brief <https://www.nutanix.com/viewer?type=pdf&path=/content/dam/nutanix/resources/solution-briefs/tb-ransomware.pdf>`_ which outlines the benefits to utilizing these products.

 Finally, Roy wants you to demonstrate to the board how these tools can be used to limit the exposure of ransomware within the Nutanix cluster, thus giving the board members peace of mind when considering expansion of the Nutanix environment.
 The board meeting is at the end of the week.